 Putting a policy in trust can mean your family get more of the money you wanted them to get.
 It can also mean that they get the money faster, and can avoid paying high levels of inheritance tax.
 We are happy to discuss basic information on trusts and inheritance tax, but are not qualified to advise you in detail.
 For in depth advice, we recommend you consult a professional.
-You can read more about putting life insurance into trust here.

 Non-disclosure refers to the withholding of information that could be required by your insurance company.
 It can also refer to the provision of false information to your insurance company, or to not being entirely truthful with the answers you gave them.
 If you deliberately falsify information, or don’t disclose something that could affect your insurance premium, your life insurance could be declined.
 Worse still, if non-disclosure comes to light after you have been accepted onto a policy, the insurer may not pay out in the event of a claim.
-You can find out about legitimate ways to save money on life insurance here.

 No. Most insurance companies will allow you to cancel your policy at any point without any fines or fees.
 However, you will not get any money back if you decide to do this.

 Some mortgage providers will stipulate that you have to take out a life insurance policy in order to obtain your mortgage, but others will not.
 Either way, having life insurance to protect your family home is a good idea.
-You can find out more about life insurance for homeowners here.

 The main reason that an insurer will refuse to pay out on your policy is if they think you have not disclosed something important.
 This could be to do with your occupation, your hobbies or whether you smoke or not.
 If you are 100% truthful in your application to the insurance company at the start of the policy, and if you make sure you keep them informed throughout the term of any major changes in circumstance, there should be no problem when the time comes to claim.